Keep Up With Us

 Go ahead and subscribe to receive 1–2 emails per month.

 There’s nothing better than a white Christmas filled with lights and holiday cheer.
 With snow covered peaks, frosty trees and scenic views, Breckenridge is the perfect destination to get you in the holiday spirit.
 Join us in our winter wonderland and find out what to do in Breckenridge this holiday season.

-- The holiday kickoff event falls on the second weekend in December and features hundreds of Santas racing down Main Street with milk and cookie “aid” stations followed by caroling, the official lighting up of the holiday lights in Blue River Plaza and throughout town and visits with Santa.
+The holiday kickoff event falls on the second weekend in December and features hundreds of Santas racing down Main Street with milk and cookie “aid” stations followed by caroling, the official lighting up of the holiday lights in Blue River Plaza and throughout town and visits with Santa.
 This event is perfect for the whole family and includes a Holiday Dog Parade for your furry friends and a Reindeer Run for kids 12 and under.
 Everyone will enjoy seeing Santa’s early visit to Breckenridge to light the town tree and the holiday spirit.
-Events start at 3:45, December, 8.

 Santa Comes to Town!

 Dec.
 4th, 4:20 – 6:30 p.m. – ReMax on Main Street, 220 S. Main Street – FREE